 The Mesoamerican Barrier Reef is the second largest of its kind in the world (Australia’s Great Barrier Reef is the largest).
 It stretches from Mexico to Guatemala skirting 300km of Belize’s beautiful coastline.
 A mix of habitats—coral reefs, mangroves and seagrasses—draw diverse wildlife to these crystalline waters.
 The Reef offers incredible snorkelling and diving opportunities for all experience levels.

 There are countless companies offering half and full-day snorkelling tours from the two main tourist islands Ambergris Caye and Caye Caulker.
 During our stay on Caye Caulker, we took to the surrounding depths with the team at Stressless Ecofriendly Tours.
 They provided us with one of the most fun and informative snorkel excursions we’ve ever been on.
 We often go on snorkelling adventures in places like the Maldives, Jamaica, Cook Islands, Cuba and Fiji, and are always amazed.
-However, having a knowledgable guide lead us around the reef, giving regular commentary and pointing out specifics, gave us so much more insight to what we were seeing.
+However, having a knowledgeable guide lead us around the reef, giving regular commentary and pointing out specifics, gave us so much more insight to what we were seeing.
 There were also opportunities during the day to snorkel freely, exploring on our own.

 Snorkelling experiences in Belize